exbotanical/ys/docs/reference/middleware.md

 void add_middleware(router_attr *attr, route_handler *mw);
 ```

 `add_middleware` binds a new middleware to the routes attributes object.
-Middlewares will be run in a LIFO fashion.
+Middlewares will be run in a LIFO fashion before the route handler.

 ## add_middleware_with_opts